Our Quality Commitment

 One way hospitals measure quality and safety is through monitoring key performance metrics that can help improve patient outcomes.
 We believe that sharing our data on our website allows the public to see the excellent patient care we provide in comparison to state and national benchmarks.

-Here are some Natividad quality indicators where LOWER rates are Better.
+Here are some Natividad quality indicators where LOWER rates are better.

-In 2017, Natividad was one of the top hospitals in California for low Cesarean Section rate.
 Natividad has a lower Cesarean Section rate because we support natural childbirth.